Do you have any physical concerns?

 "We made it through the farrier.
 It went well; however I know he doesn’t like the whole experience."

-The services provided by Animal Bridges are regarded to be supportive, complementary methods for alleviating certain emotional, social, behavior, and physical conditions.
+The services provided by Animal Bridges are regarded to be supportive, complementary methods for alleviating certain emotional, social, behavioral, and physical conditions.
 They are not intended to serve as a substitute for veterinary care, nor should they be used as such.
 Refer to a licensed veterinary practitioner for medical care.